parashar-lonewolf/Redditlastic/README.md

 # Setting up the elastisearch instance

-1. From the directory the docker-compose.yml file is in, call:
+1. From the utils directory the docker-compose.yml file is in, call:

 docker-compose up -d